TGAC/COPO-documentation/datafile.rst

    COPO tries to determine, and display accordingly, the type of an uploaded datafile.
 Where this is not possible, the type will be displayed as `unknown`.
 However, this does not disrupt the actions the user can perform on such files.

-Tasks can be performed on a single datafile or a group (or bundle) of datafiles.
+Tasks can be performed on a single datafile or a group of datafiles (bundle).
 Some of the relevant tasks defined for datafiles are:

 Describe
 	Click this button to describe selected datafiles.
 This would activate the description wizard, enabling the process of metadata attribution for the target files.